 Pay attention that the comma always comes after the name and not before it!)

-However, if you go for the very formal communication style (for example for a Corporate or Governmental organization with a strict hierarchical structure), you`d best use this format of salutation with the person`s surname:
+However, if you go for the very formal communication style (for example for a Corporate or Governmental organization with a strict hierarchical structure), you

 - Dear Mr. Salomez,